Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

 But the number of possible combinations is too large to proceed in such a simple way.
 We need a way to discard the useless combinations faster.
 In the remainder of this guide, I show how to speed up this process of discovering and identifying useful combinations.

+## Navigation Basics

+This chapter explains the foundations to navigate the implementation of an application, to be able to read the code and understand how different parts work together when the application runs.

+To explore how a program works, we start from the part that you have already experience with: The observable behavior.
+From there, we work towards the parts which are invisible to the user, the implementation details.

+On this journey, we will also pick up some basic vocabulary used in application development.
+Knowing the language will help you communicate with other developers and get help in case you need it.

+### Effects

+For the application to be useful, it needs to affect its environment in some way eventually.
+If it is a bot, it might send input to the game client.
+An intel tool, on the other hand, might play a sound.
+We have a common name for these observable consequences of running the application: These are the effects.

+### Events

+To be able to decide which effects would be most useful, the application needs to learn about its environment.
+In our case, this environment is the game client.
+The application receives this information about the game client with events.

+When programming an application, every effect originates from an event.
+An event can result in zero or multiple effects, but the application cannot issue an effect without an event.
+This constraint is not so evident from a user's perspective because the user does not know when events happen.
+But knowing this rule will help to understand the structure of the program code.

+### Event Response

+This section explains the structure of the response of the application to an event (type `EveOnline.BotFramework.BotEventResponse`)
+An important component of this response is the effects, as explained above.
+But besides the effects, the application can give some more information back to the framework to decide how the session continues.
+The responses are divided into two categories: `ContinueSession` and `FinishSession`.

+Following are the components for a `ContinueSession` response (type `EveOnline.BotFramework.ContinueSessionStructure`):

++ `statusDescriptionText`: The text to display as status description from the bot.
+You see this in the console window or on the session view on the web interface.
++ `effects`: The effects, as explained above.
++ `millisecondsToNextReadingFromGame`: You choose how many milliseconds the framework should wait before starting to acquire the next reading from the game client.
+If your bot has some work to do, you might want it to do several steps per second.
+Sometimes, you have to wait for some progress in the game world, idling.
+In these cases, choosing a lower update frequency can save processing resources and space.

+In case the app responds with `FinishSession`, the only component is the `statusDescriptionText`.

 ## Setting up the Programming Tools

 This section introduces a setup to help us: